Source code for simvx.core.event_bus

 * Bound methods are wrapped in :class:`weakref.WeakMethod` so the

-connection is automatically dropped when the owning instance is garbage
+subscription is automatically dropped when the owning instance is garbage

 collected.